Bilabonnement-eksamensopgave-2024/sales-gateway/README.md

 ## Overview
 This API Gateway acts as an intermediary for various microservices, consolidating multiple endpoints into a unified interface.
 It is built using Flask and supports secure communication with the microservices for managing subscriptions, cars, and user authentication.

-the gateways is deployed on [Azure](https://sales-gateway-adcsa0dwahcxhkep.northeurope-01.azurewebsites.net/)
+The gateways is deployed on [Azure](https://sales-gateway-adcsa0dwahcxhkep.northeurope-01.azurewebsites.net/)

 ---

 ## Features